King-Active/Unify-Diffusion-Model-Based-on-EDM/README.md

 Created By Zeng Zhiwen(zwzengi@Outlook.com)

-- Theoretical results are detailed in the attached PDF document `A Review of Unify Diffusion Model Theory Based on EDM.pdf`
+- Theoretical results are detailed in the attached PDF document `A Review of Unify Diffusion Model Theory Based on EDM.pdf`.
+- The core code of the unify framework can be found in 'diffusion_model/diffusion.py'.
 -  Reference：["Elucidating the Design Space of Diffusion-Based Generative Models"](https://arxiv.org/abs/2206.00364)
 ![图片1](https://github.com/user-attachments/assets/3f60b219-7c79-4478-ab98-bfed2e04f32c)
 ![02](https://github.com/user-attachments/assets/99083ad3-804f-4aef-9843-f9622a4ecfb0)